Chapter 4:

 Psalms 82:6, 7

-I myself have said, “You are gods,
+I have said, “You are gods,

-And all of you are sons of the Most High.
+All of you are sons of the Most High.

-Surely you will die just as men do;
+But you will die just as men do;

 verses 2 and 3:

-And showing partiality for the wicked?
+And show partiality to the wicked?

-Be judges for the lowly one and the fatherless boy.
+Defend the lowly and the fatherless.

 Daniel 11:36